joowani/dtags/README.md

 > tags --expand             # expand home
 > tags --reverse            # show the reverse mapping
 ```
+You can also use the `--edit` option to edit the configuration file directly.

-With the `--json` option you can export your dtag config in a flexible manner:
+With the `--json` option you can export your dtags config in a flexible manner:
 ```bash
 > tags --json @only @the @ones @she @needs > export_file
 ```